 A taxpayer that provides qualified investment capital to a qualified Indiana business may be eligible for this credit.

-Certification for this credit must be obtained from the Indiana Economic Development Corporation Development Finance Office, VCI Credit Program, One North Capitol, Suite 700, Indianapolis, IN 46204, telephone number (317) 232-8827, or visit http://iedc.in.gov/.
+Certification for this credit must be obtained from the Indiana Economic Development Corporation Development Finance Office, VCI Credit Program, One North Capitol, Suite 700, Indianapolis, IN 46204, telephone number (317) 232-8800, or visit http://iedc.in.gov.

-Enter code 835 under line 6 if claiming this credit.
-Also, see the Restriction for Certain Tax Credits - Limited to One per Project below and the Combined Limitation below for additional limitations.
+Note.
+See the Restriction for Certain Tax Credits - Limited to One per Project and the Combined Limitation below for additional limitations.

-Restriction for Certain Tax Credits - Limited to One per Project
+Restriction for Certain Tax Credits - Limited to One Per Project

 A taxpayer may not be granted more than one credit for the same project.
-The credits that are subject to this limitation are the Alternative Fuel Vehicle Manufacturer Credit, Community Revitalization Enhancement District Credit, Enterprise Zone Investment Cost Credit, Hoosier Business Investment Credit, Industrial Recovery Credit, and the Venture Capital Investment Credit.
+The credits that are included are the alternative fuel vehicle manufacturer credit, com munity revitalization enhancement district credit, enterprise zone investment cost credit, Hoosier business investment credit, industrial recovery credit, and the venture capital investment credit.
 Apply this restriction first when figuring your credits.
 Then apply the Combined Limitation below.

+Combined Limitation

-Combined Limitation: There is one final limitation if you have more than one credit to be entered on lines 4 through 7 of Schedule G. These credits, when combined, cannot be greater than the state adjusted gross income tax shown on Form IT-40PNR line 8; if they are, adjust the amounts before you enter them.
-This includes any credits reported on Schedule IN-OCC, and carried to line 7 of Schedule G.
+There is one final limitation if you have more than one credit to be entered on lines 4 through 7 of Schedule 6.
+These credits, when combined, cannot be greater than the state adjusted gross income tax shown on Form IT-40 line 8; if they are, adjust the amounts before you enter them.
+This includes any credits reported on Schedule IN-OCC, and carried to line 7 of Schedule 6.